-- How they have they have made procurement savings of over £210K on a £10K investment.
+- How they have made procurement savings of over £210K on a £10K investment.

 We’re really pleased to share this conversation with you, as well as some of the great things that Andy has told us in the past about reuse at NHS Tayside.